esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

-MongooseIM can work with several databases, both SQL and NoSQL ones.
+MongooseIM can work with several databases, both RDBMS (SQL) and NOSQL ones.
 Some of them require extra work before they can be used.
 For example the SQL databases require defining schema.
 MongooseIM is tested with TravisCI, so the travis scripts can be used as a reference.

+# RDBMS/SQL

-# MySQL
+## MySQL

 **Can be used for**: